 “Don’t use _____ for cleaning, the chemicals you inhale will make you sick.”

 It’s like every media outlet is using the scare tactic to persuade us to buy their product.
-There’s a lot of “don’ts” out there.
+There are a lot of “don’ts” out there.
 And I don’t know about you, but when we concentrate so much on the “don’ts” we find it harder to be successful.
 Case in point:

 When Tatiana decided to cut out processed sugars from her diet completely, she was convinced from all the articles on her Facebook newsfeed that sugar consumption was the main reason she wasn’t losing any weight.